A Riemannian Framework for Learning Reduced-order Lagrangian Dynamics: Introduction

 Deep learning models recently emerged as powerful tools for learning the continuous-time dynamics of physical systems.
 In contrast to classical system identification methods which rely on analytical derivations, black-box approaches learn to predict the behavior of nonlinear systems using large amounts of trajectory data.
 However, collecting such data is prohibitively expensive, and the learned models often predict trajectories that violate the laws of physics, e.g., by not conserving energy.

 Gray-box approaches tackle such limitations by incorporating physics priors as inductive biases into deep learning architectures.
 These methods have been broadly investigated for different systems, such as Lagrangian and Hamiltonian mechanics, and function approximators, including neural networks~\citep{Lutter19:DeLan,Greydanus2019HNN,CranmerGreydanus2020LNN,Lutter2023DeLaN} and Gaussian processes~\citep{Tanaka2022GPs,Evangelisti2022LGP}.
 Several physically-consistent models were extended to capture non-conservative forces and contact mechanics~\citep{Hochlehnert2021contact,Zhong2021Contact}, and to ensure longer-term stability of the identified dynamics by including differential solvers~\citep{Chen2018NODE} into the training loop~\citep{Finzi2020, Zhong2020Unsupervised}.
-The model performances were also improved by representing the dynamics using coordinates adapted to the physical system at hand~\citep{Finzi2020,Celledoni2023HNN,Duong21Hamiltonian}.
+Model performances were also improved by representing the dynamics using coordinates adapted to the physical system at hand~\citep{Finzi2020,Celledoni2023HNN,Duong21Hamiltonian}.
 Altogether, gray-box approaches are physically consistent, versatile, more data-efficient, and display increased generalization capabilities compared to black-box methods~\citep{Lutter2023DeLaN,Greydanus2019HNN}.
-Still, gray-box approaches have, so far, only managed to learn the dynamics of low-dimensional physical systems, leaving the question of modeling high-dimensional dynamical systems, such as fluid flows, continuum mechanics, and robots, unanswered.
+Still, they have, so far, only learned the dynamics of low-dimensional systems, i.e., typically $2$-$5$ dimensions.
+Learning the dynamics of high-dimensional systems, such as fluid flows, continuum mechanics, and robots, arguably remains an open problem.
+This is due to their increasing complexity, requiring more complex network architectures and more training data.